EchterAlsFake/Porn_Fetch/README.md

 ## Is this legal?

 I don't know about the law in your country.
 I can only say in Germany it's allowed to download 7 copyright licensed materials.
-Also, you need to be at leas 18+ years old to watch (and have) Porn videos.
+Also, you need to be at least 18+ years old to watch (and have) Porn videos.
 I am not liable for anything!
 You know what you do

 # GUI

-The Graphical User Interface is created with PySide6 (Qt for Python)
+The Graphical User Interface was created with PySide6 (Qt for Python)
 # Releases

 Some releases are too big for GitHub.
 In that case, you can find it on [Google Drive](https://drive.google.com/drive/folders/1sGvhAO_qQB87AOfyVDWPJZluVettBwaj?usp=sharing)

 # Other Infos

 - ### If Progressbar get's stuck, this is normal.
 Just wait.
 - ### Output path must contain a slash at the end

 # Building from Source